marcusoftnet/marcusoftnet.github.io/_posts/2007-06-25-slowing-down.md

 Also we start to think about that period or at least plan for it long ahead of it.

-But not here, i can tell you! (for real).
+But not here, I can tell you! (for real).
 We have been hacking away in a furious tempo at work and rounding up some things from the moving.
 And then there is the wedding of Elins sister this weekend...

 Been busy - so not that many blog post has been produced.
-But then again - now i can still claim that i only write when i have something interesting to say...
+But then again - now I can still claim that I only write when I have something interesting to say...
 Like this post ;)